Create delivery

 Notifications

-You can optionally use a webhook to receive a notification whenever the delivery status changes — for example, to be notified when the requested data products are available at the delivery location (delivery status transitions to SUCCESS
+You can optionally use a webhook to receive a notification whenever the delivery status changes — for example, to be notified when the requested data products are available at the delivery location (delivery status transitions to SUCCESS).

-To use a webhook (which must already be registered with the Notifications API), provide the id
+To use a webhook (which must already be registered with the Notifications API), provide the id of the registered webhook in the notifications parameter, as follows:

 "notifications": {